frederickberube0/COMP3005A3Q1/README.md

 Instructions to run:

+1. In command prompt, run `pip install psycopg2`
-1. On postgres, create an empty database.
+2. On postgres, create an empty database.
-2. Run the python file, `python3 src/main.py`
+3. While in the COMP3005A3Q1-MAIN folder, run the python file in command prompt, `python3 src/main.py`
-3. Answer the prompts
+4. Answer the prompts
-4. Run the commands
+5. Run the commands

 Video: youtube